Tag Archive | African blue basil

 An annual grows from a seed that germinates, generally, in spring or summer.
 It grows for several weeks to a few months, matures, and then begins to flower.
 Many species of annuals bloom all summer, until frost ends their lives in autumn, roots and all.
 But, by then, the plant will have set seed, with help from the local pollinators.
 An annual completes its life cycle within one growing season.

-Those seeds will remain dormant over the winter, protected by their seed coats.
+Those seeds remain dormant over the winter, protected by their seed coats.
 With favorable weather conditions next spring, some of the seeds will germinate.
 Many, however, will be consumed by small mammals, birds, and insects.

 What Do Pollinators Do?